 At the end of each reporting period the carrying amounts of the Company's non-financial assets are reviewed to determine whether there is any indication that those assets have suffered an impairment loss.
 Where such an indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment, if any.
 The recoverable amount is the higher of fair value less costs to sell and value in use.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
 In order to determine fair value, the Company considers multiple valuation approaches, including the income, market and cost approaches.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the profit or loss for the period.
+If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the condensed consolidated interim statements of income and comprehensive income for the period.

 Where an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset in prior years.
-A reversal of an impairment loss is recognized immediately in profit or loss.
+A reversal of an impairment loss is recognized immediately in the condensed consolidated interim statements of income and comprehensive income.